j4orz/picograd/REFERENCE.md

 *Reverse Mode Differentiation*

 While the optimization and generalization of other non-linear models such as kernel methods and gaussian processes are formally well-understood (with functional analysis and bayesian probability, respectively), the primary method of inquiry for neural networks have been empiricism.
 There are many interesting problems that are open for the theoretician, but for now we proceed in this document with the understanding that the state of deep learning is more similar to alchemy than it is to chemistry.

-With that said, the domain of modelling we are interested in is language, which has recently converged onto autoregressive models.
-Understanding the attention mechanism and the transformer model is tablestakes for language modelling.
-Each advance in architecture from fnn to gpt will be covered in order to understand network design from a principled basis, rather than a precedented one.
+With that said, the domain of modelling we are interested in is language, which has converged onto autoregressive models.
+Following [(Sutton 2019)](http://www.incompleteideas.net/IncIdeas/BitterLesson.html), system 1 like behavior is covered with autoregressive sequence learning, and system 2 like behavior is covered with a search of thoughts.
+Each advance in network architecture will be covered in order to understand network design and the attention mechanism from a principled basis, rather than a precedented by-fiat basis.

-## System 1: Sequence Learning: Autoregressive Models
+## System 1 Sequence Learning: Autoregressive Models

 Any sequence — whether text for language, pixel for vision, or wave for audio — can be modelled probabilistically with $(\Omega, \mathcal{F}, \mathbb{P})$ where